-According to the World Economic Forum, approximately 10% of global GDP will be stored through Blockchain technology in the next 10 years.
+According to the World Economic Forum and The Spatial Index – FOAM, approximately 10% of global GDP will be stored through Blockchain technology in the next 10 years.

 Startups are driving awareness of Blockchain in industries varying from banking to healthcare.
 Companies choose the technology for its higher transparency and credibility in the digital data world.
 Let’s take a closer look on how Blockchain solutions evolve across certain economic sectors.

 The fact is that the common “central banks architecture” hasn’t changed for the previous 150 years.
 Decentralized payments technologies can completely transform the money transfer processes — both globally or domestically.
 A more transparent payment channel without any unnecessary middlemen can be created with the Blockchain technology — offering fast transactions at very low fees.